agatheblues/agator9999/README.md

 **Artists**
 - View your artist library (Artists are derived from your saved albums.)
+- Merge a duplicate artist into one (Artists might come from different sources like Spotify and Discogs)

 **Albums**
 - View your saved albums for a given artist